 The same is true with your business.

-Good marketing consultants have grown businesses and can help you to finely tune your marketing to yield better results and increase your profits.
+Good marketing consultants and coaches have grown businesses themselves and can help you finely tune your marketing to yield better results and increase your profits faster.

 Equally, spending money on an inexperienced or cheap marketing consultant can be money down the drain because they, like the hairdresser, lack the skills and expertise to deliver real results.